The University has had eight different names since its inception:

 The University of Texas at Arlington, 1967-Present

 The institution received its current name by act of the state legislature making each of the UT System campuses “The University of Texas at…” The students adopted the Mavericks nickname in 1971 after controversy over the former Rebel theme and Old South symbols.
-Since then, the University has advanced quite an amazing distance.
-Its ever-expanding facilities span 420 acres and include over 100 buildings, with a newly established campus in downtown Ft.
-Worth.
-UT Arlington has become a high-activity research university with an active and diverse campus of 28,000 students, 5,000 on-campus residents, 12 NCAA Division I athletic teams, and over 180 bachelor’s, master’s and doctoral degree programs.Source:
+UT Arlington has continued to grow exponentially.
+The University offers more than 180 bachelor’s, master’s, and doctoral degree programs to its nearly 38,000 on-campus and online students.
+Its ever-expanding facilities span 420 acres and include more than 100 buildings.
+The UT Arlington Fort Worth Center in downtown Fort Worth offers graduate programs catered to working professionals.
+About 6,000 students live on the Arlington campus, and about 10,000 live within five miles of campus.Source:

 Saxon, G.D.
 (1995).
 Transitions: A centennial history of The University of Texas at Arlington 1895-1995.
 The UTA Press: Arlington, TX.